 Elections happen all over the world many times a year.
 Globally they follow the same general framework, insofar that the election is democratic.
 Local elections are always a good gauge of what any given national political landscape looks like at the moment of the election.
 November 14th, 2021 was local election day in Denmark.
 The town halls and regional council offices all over the country were filled with new and familiar faces of the people who won the trust of their constituents.

 For over a century, election posters have been a ubiquitous part of all Danish elections.
 In the early days of use, they exclusively focused on the assumed needs of the public, but over the decades they have morphed into an outlet exclusively for the individual politician, and they usually follow the same compositional guidelines.
 A subtly touched-up image of the politician in question sporting a reassuring and winning smile is supported by an equally reassuring message that can be digested in the time it takes to bike past the streetlight on which it hangs.

 Election posters work – that’s the consensus – and the decades of continued global use are a testimony to the longevity of the format.
 However, claiming that the election posters work owing exclusively to accepted practices is a textbook example of correlation not equaling causation.
-Also, with the sheer volume of posters and the ensuing fight for space, it is high time to evaluate the efficacy of the election posters.
+Also, with the sheer volume of posters and the ensuing fight for space, it is high time to evaluate election campaigns by measuring the efficacy of the election posters.

 Re-checking the concept

 Copenhagen-based communications and PR bureau Operate A/S decided to have a look at how election posters fared when subjected to the technology of the 21st century.
 A local TV station aired a segment about the study, which you can see at the end of this article (the segment is in Danish and can be seen at the end of this article).